-As the biopharmaceutical industry is characterized by a very long product development cycle, including a lengthy research and development period and a rigorous approval phase involving human testing and governmental regulatory approval, many of the traditional benchmarking metrics, such as product sales, revenues and profits are inappropriate for a development-stage biopharmaceutical company, such as our Company.
-Instead, the specific performance factors our compensation committee considers when determining the compensation of our named executive officers include:
+As the biopharmaceutical industry is characterized by a very long product development cycle, including a lengthy research and development period and a rigorous approval phase involving human testing and governmental regulatory approval, many of the traditional benchmarking metrics, such as product sales, revenues and profits are inappropriate for a development-stage biopharmaceutical company, which our Company was until the FDA approved CAPLYTA in December 2019.
+Instead, the specific performance factors our compensation committee generally considered when determining the compensation of our named executive officers before 2020 included:

-- · initiation and progress of preclinical development and clinical trials for our product candidates; - achievement of regulatory milestones; - · establishment and maintenance of key strategic relationships and new business initiatives including financings; and - development of organizational capabilities and managing our growth.
+- initiation and progress of preclinical development and clinical trials for our product candidates; - achievement of regulatory milestones; - establishment and maintenance of key strategic relationships and new business initiatives including financings; and - development of organizational capabilities and managing our growth.

-These performance factors are considered by our compensation committee in connection with our annual performance reviews described below and are a critical component in the determination of annual cash bonus and equity incentive awards for our executives.
+These performance factors were considered by our compensation committee in connection with our annual performance reviews described below and remain a critical component in the determination of annual cash bonus and equity incentive awards for our executives.
+As described further under "-2020 Changes to Our Executive Compensation Program" below, the compensation committee will begin using revenues generated from the sale of CAPLYTA as a key performance metric in determining our executive officers' annual compensation in 2020.

-2017 Advisory Vote on Executive Compensation
+2019 Advisory Vote on Executive Compensation